 Just one click in the inspector and, using the same map style, you can switch map API.

-Right now GoMap supports data from Mapbox, Open Street Maps, ESRI and Mapzen (if you run it on your server)
+Right now GoMap supports data from Mapbox, Open Street Maps (via maptiler), ESRI and Nextzen

 Open Street Map

 Each map APIs has a way to classify data in layers and kinds allowing you to make fine map customizations.
 GoMap features like styles for layers and kinds are available in all the 3 providers, with still a little more detail when using mapzen data.